VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Timezone to use for timestamps in logs.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
   -loggerWarnsPerSecondLimit int
      Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
-  -maxConcurrentInserts int
-     The maximum number of concurrent insert requests.
-Default value should work for most cases, since it minimizes the memory usage.
-The default value can be increased when clients send data over slow networks.
-See also -insert.maxQueueDuration (default 8)
-  -memory.allowedBytes size
-     Allowed size of system memory VictoriaMetrics caches may occupy.
-This option overrides -memory.allowedPercent if set to a non-zero value.
-Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
-Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
-     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -memory.allowedPercent float
-     Allowed percent of system memory VictoriaMetrics caches may occupy.
-See also -memory.allowedBytes.
-Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
-Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -notifier.basicAuth.password array